csci-e-29/0000aa-pset-0-starter/README.md

 **Please complete this Pset before class begins** if possible.

-The questions are designed to be solvable with minimal prepwork - you should be able to complete them with your own experience and limited external research.
+The questions are designed to be solvable with minimal prep work - you should be able to complete them with your own prior knowledge and limited external research.
 If they prove too challenging, please discuss with the teaching staff whether you should consider delaying enrollment in this course.

 ## Setting up your environment